 Or, you could go one step further and have an expert prepare specific snacks tailored to your employees’ taste buds:

-- Create a list of healthy snacks to be provided on a daily basis.
+- Create a list of healthy snacks and provide them on a daily basis

-Additionally, this particular incentive can be used to project a more health conscious image of the company to potential employees.
+Moreover, use this particular incentive to project a more health conscious image of the company to potential employees.

 Work space personalization is a common trait among Millennials.